trimstray/the-practical-linux-hardening-guide/README.md

 ### How to hardening GNU/Linux?

-In my opinion you should definitely drop all non-industry policies, articles, manuals and other.
-We have a lot of great GNU/Linux hardening [policies](#policy-compliance) to provide safer operating systems compatible with security protocols and security policies.
+In my opinion you should definitely drop all non-industry policies, articles, manuals and other on your production environments.
+We have a lot of great GNU/Linux hardening policies to provide safer operating systems compatible with security protocols and security policies.

-  > Primarily you should use Security Benchmarks/Policies which describe consensus best practices for the secure configuration of target systems because configuring your systems in compliance with e.g. CIS has been shown to eliminate 80-95% of known security vulnerabilities.
+  > Most of all you should use [Security Benchmarks/Policies](#policy-compliance) which describe consensus best practices for the secure configuration of target systems because configuring your systems in compliance with e.g. CIS has been shown to eliminate 80-95% of known security vulnerabilities.

 ## Policy Compliance